aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

   --client-id your_app_client_id \
   --region YOUR_COGNITO_REGION
 ```
-Copy the ID Token for the use in next step.
+Copy the ID Token for use in the following step.

 ### Step 3.
 Invoke WebSocket API with ID Token
 An easy way to test the WebSocket after deploying is to use the tool [wscat](https://github.com/websockets/wscat) from NPM.
 To install the tool from NPM